-Chemical composition of 2.5, 3, 5 and 7-year-old Populus deltoides x maximowiczii and Populus trichocarpa wood was compared to that of 30-year-old Populus nigra and Populus alba wood.
-The 2.5, 3, 5 and 7-year-old poplars were harvested from the experimental field of the Department of Genetics, Breeding and Biotechnology of Plants, Faculty of Horticulture and Landscape Architecture in Wolica.
-Whereas black and white poplar from the areas of Wielkopolskie and Pomorskie voivodships.
+The chemical composition of 2.5, 3, 5 and 7-year-old Populus deltoides x maximowiczii and Populus trichocarpa wood was compared to that of 30-year-old Populus nigra and Populus alba wood.
+The 2.5, 3, 5 and 7-year-old poplars were harvested from the experimental field of the Department of Genetics, Breeding and Biotechnology of Plants, Faculty of Horticulture and Landscape Architecture in Wolica and black poplar and white poplar from the areas of Wielkopolskie and Pomorskie voivodships.

-Extractives content in the P. deltoides x maximowiczii and P. trichocarpa was determined with the use of chloroform-ethanol mixture (93:7 w/w) and in the 30-year-old Populus alba and Populus nigra wood with the use of benzene-ethanol mixture (1:1 w/w).
-Cellulose content was determined by Kürschner-Hoffer method according to Krutul (2002).
-Lignin content in 2.5, 3 and 5-year-old Populus deltoides x maximowiczii and Populus trichocarpa wood was determined spectrophotometrically with the use of acetyl bromide (Antczak et al. 2013).
-Whereas lignin content in 7-year-old Populus deltoides x maximowiczii and Populus trichocarpa wood and in the 30-year-old Populus alba and Populus nigra wood was determined according to PN-92/P-50092 standard.
-Holocellulose content was analyzed according to PN-92/P-50092 standard and Krutul (2002).
-All of the chemical composition analysis were done in triplicate and single standard deviations were calculated.
+Extractives in the P. deltoides x maximowiczii and P. trichocarpa were determined with the use of chloroform-ethanol mixture (93:7 w/w) and in the 30-year-old Populus alba and Populus nigra wood with the use of benzene-ethanol mixture (1:1 w/w).
+Cellulose was determined by Kürschner-Hoffer method according to Krutul (2002), lignin by Tappi method according to PN-92/P-50092 standard, and holocellulose by Tappi method according to Kaćik and Solar (1999) and Krutul (2002).